kawaii-ghost/hello-world-nt-api/README.md

 This is slightly bother me, but I tried this on NT version number 5.2 (Windows Server 2003) and 6.1 (Windows 7) it doesn't work.

-Seems like the program works started from NT version number 6.3 (Windows 8.1), might be work on 6.2 (Windows 8) but haven't test it.
+Seems like the program started working from NT version number 6.3 (Windows 8.1), might be work on 6.2 (Windows 8) but haven't test it.

 Andy Tanenbaum also classify Windows 8/8.1 as modern Windows.

-Started from
 -------

 ## Public Documentation